04xRaynal/RemoteDesktopManager_JavaRMI_--Control_Wiz--/README.md

 DesktopClient.java

-Client class to run on the Client Machine
+Client class to run on the Client Machine.

-A Swing GUI is displayed to input the Server IP Address and Password.
+A Swing GUI is displayed to input the Server IP Address and Password. \
-The password should be similar to what the Server entered while creating Connection.
+The password should be similar to what the Server entered while creating Connection.\
 For IP Address, input private IP for intraNet Connection and public/ Router IP for Internet Connection.

 If the eneterd password matches to the Server' password, Naming class gets the stub object via the lookup() method.